 In reporting, any funds received by way of grants should be categorised as a Designated amount, i.e. whilst this may be kept within a deposit account, it should be earmarked for the purpose intended and unavailable for other expenditure or free reserve.
-See financial update.

-It is our policy to keep a maximum of [£5,000] in the current account for working purposes, to limit exposure to external fraudulent activity.
-At as 2022, our current account is:
+It is our policy to keep a maximum of c.£5,000 in the current account for working purposes, to limit exposure to external fraudulent activity.
+At as January 2024, our current account is:

-Virgin Current Sort Code: 05-08-03 Account: 21824566
+Virgin Current Account Sort Code: 05-08-03 Account: 21824566

 Funds over this amount are to be deposited either in an accessible deposit account or, if funds permit, in a more long-term deposit fund suitable for unallocated, free reserves, where higher interest rates may be available.
-At as October 2022\, our sole deposit account is:
+At as January 2024, our general deposit account is: